django-cms/django-cms/docs/getting_started/navigation.rst

 .. note::

-    Please note that menus were originally implemented to be application-independent and as such, live in the :mod:`menus` application instead of the :mod:`cms` application.
+    Please note that menu live in the :mod:`menus` application, which though tightly coupled to the :mod:`menus` application exists independently of it.
+    Menus are usable by any application, not just by django CMS.

 *********
 show_menu